eclecticlogic/stepper/README.md

 - goto statement for complex logic
 - try/catch construct for error handling.

 To learn how to get started with Stepper, head over to the Getting Started page of the wiki.
-The language reference is also accessible from the wiki pages.
+The language reference provides syntax details along with examples.